 What does a dental pulp infection feel like?

 A dental pulp infection often presents as a persistent, throbbing toothache that may intensify at night or when lying down.
-You may also experience heightened sensitivity to hot and cold temperatures, with the sensation lingering longer than usual.
+You may also experience heightened sensitivity to hot and cold temperatures, with the sensation lingering longer than usual after the stimulus is removed.
 Some patients describe spontaneous episodes of sharp pain without any obvious trigger.
 Swelling around the affected tooth and tenderness when biting are also common.
+The experience can vary between individuals, so if you have any concerns about ongoing dental discomfort, it is advisable to arrange a professional assessment to determine the cause.

 Can a dental pulp infection heal on its own?

-In cases of mild, reversible pulpitis, the inflammation may settle once the underlying cause is appropriately treated by a dentist.
+In cases of mild, reversible pulpitis, the inflammation may settle once the underlying cause — such as a small cavity — is appropriately treated by a dentist.
 However, an established pulp infection where the tissue has become irreversibly damaged is unlikely to resolve without professional intervention.
-Delaying treatment may allow the infection to spread.
+Delaying treatment may allow the infection to spread to surrounding tissues and bone.
+Whilst over-the-counter pain relief may temporarily ease discomfort, it does not address the source of the problem.
+Seeking dental advice is the most reliable way to ensure the issue is properly assessed and managed.

 Is root canal treatment painful?